 If the Assistant Dean or Director finds that the conduct was improper, the Assistant Dean or Director may contact the employer to inform the employer of the complaint, to clarify the Law School’s policy and the employer’s policies and practices, and to otherwise attempt to resolve the matter informally.
 The student’s identity shall not be disclosed without his or her consent.
 The filing of an informal complaint within 60 days of the incident shall satisfy the requirement in paragraph one (1) for formal complaints.

-3. Review Committee: The Associate Dean for Admissions and Student Affairs shall investigate the matter, or based on the nature of the complaint, may appoint a three person Review Committee.
-The Review Committee shall consist of faculty, staff, and/or other legal professionals, which may or may not include the Associate Dean for Admissions and Student Affairs.
+Review Committee: The Associate Dean for Admission & Student Affairs shall investigate the matter, or based on the nature of the complaint, may appoint a three person Review Committee.
+The Review Committee shall consist of faculty, staff, and/or other legal professionals, which may or may not include the Associate Dean for Admission & Student Affairs.

-4. Notice to Employer: If, in the opinion of the Associate Dean for Admissions and Student Affairs, or the Review Committee if one is appointed, reasonable grounds are found to believe a violation has occurred, the Associate Dean or the Review Committee shall direct the Assistant Dean for Career Services to advise the employer of the details of the complaint and to invite the employer to respond in a timely fashion.
+Notice to Employer: If, in the opinion of the Associate Dean for Admission & Student Affairs, or the Review Committee if one is appointed, reasonable grounds are found to believe a violation has occurred, the Associate Dean or the Review Committee shall direct the Assistant Dean for Career Services to advise the employer of the details of the complaint and to invite the employer to respond in a timely fashion.

 Nothing contained herein shall be considered as limiting a complainant’s right to pursue any other remedy provided by federal and local law, or as requiring The John Marshall Law School to pursue any process other than those described by Code.